Stellify-Software-Ltd/stellify/README.md

 ## About Stellify

-Stellify is a format that represents the code you write as data rows in a database.
-This data can be translated back to the code you originally authored so that it can be executed no differently to the way it is when stored in a file format.
+Stellify is a system of representing the code you write as JSON data objects then storing them in a database so they can be easily manipulated.
+These data objects can be translated back to the code you originally authored so that it can be interpreted on the server or sent to the browser to be rendered/ executed as would ordinarily be the case.

-The main benefit of storing code in this way is that it allows us to leverage the power of database queries to perform actions such as making updates to all applications using Stellify, remotely, in the same way you update your operating system, at the click of a button.
+The main benefit of storing code in this way is that it allows us to leverage the power of database queries to perform actions such as making updates to all applications using Stellify, remotely, similar to updating your operating system.

 Other benefits include:

 - Increased portability of code
 - Ease of backup
 - Granular editing permissions
-- Code sharing
+- The ability to share the same code across applications and organizations

 ## What is stellisoft.com?